fredgibbs/fredgibbs.github.io/courses/archives-algorithms/reading-responses.md

 ## Basics
 - **~200--250 words**: Write more or less as you need/want to per assignment, but don't be consistently too much above or below the target.
 - **Original thinking**: Avoid summarizing readings except to restate a point that you want to elaborate on.
-- **Specific**: General statements are good ONLY when supported by examples from the readings.
+- **Specificity**: General statements are good ONLY when supported by examples from the readings.
 Otherwise it looks like you didn't read very carefully.
 - **Polished writing**: Don't try to sound like an academic, but your post shouldn't read like a text message, either.
 Overly informal posts will lower your grade by 1/3 to 2/3 grade (A to B+, for instance).
 - **Posted ON TIME at UNM Learn**: ON TIME means by MIDNIGHT on the due date.
 As explained on the main syllabus page, you can turn work in up to two days late for full credit, but that's it.
 After that, you will get a zero.
 I don't mean to sound draconian, but too much leeway with assignments creates too much temptation to let them slide, and then they aren't effective and serve only to create busywork.